aimms/user-guide/aimms-ide/Aimms/Options/Project/Appearance/Enhanced_long_run_responsiveness.rst

-The value 'Automatic' means that the option is set to Yes on Vista based systems, and set to No on non-Vista based systems.
+The value 'Automatic' means that the option is set to 'Yes' on Vista based systems, and set to 'No' on non-Vista based systems.